Direct Debits – MABS Investigates

 How does a direct debit work?

 A direct debit is in the control of the creditor.
-So, if you want to pay a creditor by direct debit, you must contact that creditor to give them your BIC and IBAN.
-Sometimes, you can do this over the phone, OR, you may have to complete a form and return it to the creditor.
-A direct debit is usually set up at the start of a contract, so when you sign up to an energy company or take out a loan.
+So, if you want to pay a creditor by direct debit, you must contact that creditor to give them your BIC (Bank Identifier Code) and IBAN (International Bank Account Number), otherwise known as your bank details.
+Sometimes, you can do this over the phone, or, you may have to complete a form and return it to the creditor.
+You usually set up a direct debit at the start of a contract, such as when you sign up for an energy company or take out a loan.
+When you set up a direct debit you are authorising the creditor to take money out of your account at the agreed frequency (every week or every month, for example).
+This can be a fixed amount each time such as a loan repayment, or a varying amount such as an energy bill.

 If you have a loan with a variable interest rate, meaning that the interest can change, the loan provider will take the new amount.
-Your loan provider will contact you to confirm any change to the interest rate and the new amount before debiting (taking) if from your account.
+Your loan provider will contact you to confirm any change to the interest rate and the new amount before debiting (taking) it from your account.
 There may be exceptions to this for example some Credit Unions use a different system.

-Example – Mary has a loan from the Credit Union of €5,000, to be repaid over a 5 year term.
+Mary has a loan from the Credit Union of €5,000, to be repaid over a 5 year term.
 When Mary got the loan, she was paid monthly so the direct debit was set up monthly on the 27th of the month.
-She got paid on the 25th but wanted to leave a clearance day in case of any issues with her pay being lodged to the account.
+She got paid on the 25th but wanted to leave a day in between in case of any issues with her pay being lodged to the account.
 Her monthly repayments were €101.11.
 After a year of repaying the loan, she changed jobs and was being paid weekly.
 She had trouble adjusting her budget from weekly to monthly and ended up missing a couple of payments.
 She contacted the Credit Union to change the direct debit from monthly to weekly.
 They agreed and changed her payments to €23.33 per week which became a lot more manageable for Mary.

 This may not be available with the banks for a mortgage payment; however, there may be other options to pay the mortgage weekly or fortnightly.
 You should discuss this with the mortgage provider.